 Cashel Palace Hotel

 In 1734, it was a grand country house for archbishops.
 In the early '60, it became a hotel that hosted Liz Taylor and Jackie O. After a major renovation this year, it will evolves into a Relais & Châteaux escape with 42 bedrooms (including six suites), a ballroom, spa, and lush gardens.
-(Spring)
+(Late 2021)

 Stunning Palma hotel Sant Francesc Hotel Singular welcomes a sibling in Santanyí in southeast Mallorca.
 It's another impressive conversion, this time of a 17th-century mansion, surrounded by nature with easy access to nearby beaches.
 (March)